-Given the close connection between the new definition of galaxy size and the physical process of in-situ star formation, as well as the observation that the size thus defined scales with the expected evolution of dark matter halo size, in this paper we explore the correlation between galaxy size, $R_1$, and dark matter halo size, $R_{200}$, defined as the radius of the sphere with average mass density 200 times the critical density of the universe.
+Given the close connection between the new definition of galaxy size and the physical process of in situ star formation, as well as the observation that the size thus defined scales with the expected evolution of dark matter halo size, in this paper we explore the correlation between galaxy size, $R_1$, and dark matter halo size, $R_{200}$, defined as the radius of the sphere with an average mass density 200 times the critical density of the Universe.
 We find that the simulations reproduce the observed relation between stellar mass and size remarkably well.
-Moreover, they predict that the relation between $R_1$ and $R_{200}$ is extremely tight, so that, given $R_1$, one can estimate $R_{200}$ with an uncertainty of less than fifty percent.
-This is a factor of more than two better than the predicted relation between the effective radius and $R_{200}$ \citep{Kravtsov2013} and the predicted stellar-to-halo mass relation for observed galaxies, when the galaxy size is given by the radius containing 80 percent of the light \citep{Mowla2019}.
+Moreover, they predict that the relation between $R_1$ and $R_{200}$ is extremely tight so that when given $R_1$, one can estimate $R_{200}$ with an uncertainty of less than 50\%.
+This is a factor of more than two better than the predicted relation between the effective radius and $R_{200}$ \citep{Kravtsov2013} and the predicted stellar-to-halo mass relation for observed galaxies when the galaxy size is given by the radius containing 80\% of the light \citep{Mowla2019}.

 In this work, we analyse the two main cosmological hydrodynamical simulations of the EAGLE project \citep{Schaye2015,Crain2015} for the stellar mass range $\approx 10^{7.5}$--$10^{12}\Mo$.
-We describe the simulations data and the analysis in the following section.
-In section \ref{sec:results}, we compare the results from simulations with observations.
-In section \ref{sec:halosize}, we link the size of galaxies to the size of their halo, showing that this correlation can predict with higher accuracy the halo mass and size when compared to using the half-mass radius, or $R_\mathrm{e}$.
-Discussion and conclusion are in section \ref{sec:conclusions}.
+We describe the data used in the simulations and the analysis in the following section.
+In Section \ref{sec:results}, we compare the results from the simulations with observations.
+In Section \ref{sec:halosize}, we link the size of the galaxies to the size of their halo, showing that this correlation can predict the halo mass and size with a higher accuracy when compared to using the half-mass radius or $R_\mathrm{e}$.
+A discussion and our conclusions are presented in Section \ref{sec:conclusions}.